adobe/elixir-styler/README.md

 # Styler

-Styler is an elixir formatter plugin that's combination of `mix format` and `mix credo`, except instead of telling you what's wrong, it just rewrites the code for you to fit its style rules.
+Styler is an Elixir formatter plugin that's combination of `mix format` and `mix credo`, except instead of telling you what's wrong, it just rewrites the code for you to fit its style rules.

 ## Installation